ORIGYN-SA/origyn_nft/docs/specs/physical_logistic.md

 ### Logistics Mode

 An item in logistics mode can only be removed from logistics mode by a NODE.
-When first created, the fulfilling_node will be #Empty until selected by a buyer.
+When first created, the fulfilling_node will be #Option(null)until selected by a buyer.

 ```
   {